denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e14.md

 # Exercise 14 (Integrated Defense)

 ## Preface:
 In my opinion, defense strategies should be coupled with the thing that they are meant to defend.
-In this example we have a simple web application, one that we know is risky or may be vulnerable to deploy.
+In this example we have a simple web application, one that we know is risky or may be vulnerable to deploying.
 Therefore we can implement a defense control out in fount of this server.
 Something that doesn't interfere with the App or how it works, even how it's deployed.

+The design of this exercise is to show you that you can integrate perimeter security into kubernetes and your deployments.

 You should still have your wordpress app and database still running in your cluster.
 ```bash